"Not to laugh, not to lament, not to curse, but to understand." - Spinoza

 steeped in wrong concepts about God.

 Meaning.
-Whatever sins you yield up, they are left behind them;
+Whatever sins you have yielded up, they are left behind them;

 Commentary - Contrary to what most